 There’s a lot of emphasis in personal development and business books on “making it”.
 Most every “growth” book you read is full of thoughts, attitudes and insights into achieving success.
 And that’s great.
 There’s nothing wrong with wanting to reach your own personal definition of greatness.
-In Above All Else however, (the follow up book to Twelve Pillars), bestselling author Chris Widener uses the fable of King Solomon, the wealthiest man in history, to remind us that achieving it, maintaining it, and being content with success are three very different animals.
+However, in Above All Else (the follow up book to Twelve Pillars), bestselling author Chris Widener uses the fable of King Solomon, the wealthiest man in history, to remind us that achieving it, maintaining it, and being content with success are three very different animals.

 For those not familiar with the story of King Solomon, the short version is this:

 God told Solomon he would grant him either wisdom or wealth, it was his choice.
 When Solomon chose wisdom, God rewarded him for his decision by granting him both.

 Regardless of your faith (or lack thereof), the advice that Solomon imparts to his people is profound and universally applicable.
 With all his wisdom and wealth, this is what he said:

 “Above all else, guard your heart, for it is the wellspring of life”.